Start at Ventnor Down car park, grid ref: SZ565785, nearest Post Code is PO38 1YL

 Go straight across the car park to reach a signpost after 90yds (85m), and head rightwards towards the corner of the fencing surrounding the former radar station, where you will find another kissing gate at the corner of the NATS fence.
 Go through the gate and follow the path that runs along the NATS fence, until reaching a tall mast and another kissing gate, which you go through.

-- From here continue for approx 40yds downhill and go through another kissing gate where there is a viewpoint bench.
-Carry on downhill for about 190yds (175m) and follow the path to the right which zig-zags down into the bottom of the coombe.
-As you reach the bottom you will see the brick stacks and remains of the rifle range and pistol butts.
+Turn downhill and go 40yds (40m) downhill and through another kissing gate where there is a viewpoint bench.
+Carry on downhill for about 190yds (175m), following the zig zag track into the bottom of the coombe.
+As the bottom you will see the brick stacks and remains of a rifle range and pistol butts.

 Carry on into and along the coombe, keeping to the right.
 About 110yds (100m) before the trees at the far end the path divides.
 Take the path to the right and shortly left as it keeps very close to a wire fence on the left.

 To your right you will see a brick cave which is the remains of the ammunition store.
 Follow this path next to the wire fence, through the kissing gate and down steps to the road.
 Pass through a gate and turn left and left again into the Industrial Estate.

 About 30yds (30m) on the left there is a blue plaque outside the Coastguard Rescue Station marking the former site of Ventnor railway station.
 With your back to the plaque you are looking at the Terminus Hotel on the corner to the right, which has been converted into flats.